Last Updated on October 5, 2022

 Maybe you would like to select one of the excellent spas for a relaxing massage, a makeover, or some pampering.
 And if shopping is your thing head out to the modern Pacific Fair or Robina Town Center to select a special birthday present for yourself or head out to Harbourtown Outlet Centre to pick up some bargains.
 You might enjoy a day at one of the theme parks enjoying some exhilarating rides

 There is an endless list of amazing top-class restaurants.
 There will be a restaurant or two for whatever type of food you desire.
 We suggest you book ahead though to avoid being disappointed.
 Check out the Australian Good Food Guide Chef Hat Award winners for starters.
-And there are plenty of top-class night clubs and lounge bars in the Surfers Paradise precinct to finish off the night.
-Have a memorable and fun-filled 50th birthday!
+And there are plenty of top-class nightclubs and lounge bars in the Surfers Paradise precinct to finish off the night.
+Have a memorable and fun-filled 50th birthday and make sure that you include Australia on your list of the best holidays for 50th birthday trips!

-Take a side trip to visit Kangaroo Island in Southern Australia.
+Take an extended birthday trip while in the area and visit Kangaroo Island in Southern Australia.
 For details and trip planning advice for this awesome 50th birthday trip idea, visit the Ultimate Guide to Kangaroo Island.

 Ah, the tropical paradise of the Caribbean Islands where you can lay all day in the sunshine drinking from a coconut.
 Now THAT is ultimate relaxation!
 Here are some 50th birthday travel ideas where you can relax your 50 years away and a little more.